-When it comes to measuring product growth, there are dozens of metrics to consider, but which is the most important?
+When it comes to measuring product growth, there are dozens of metrics to consider, but which is the most important one?

-Today we’re going to talk about what the SaaS magic number is, how to calculate it, and what effects it can have on your business.
+Today we’re going to talk about what the SaaS magic number is, how to calculate it, and ways through which you can improve it.

 - The SaaS magic number is used to measure the results for every sales and marketing dollar spent.

-- It can help you see how much growth your SaaS business is experiencing relative to its marketing spend.
+- Calculating the SaaS magic number can help you see how much growth your SaaS business is experiencing relative to its marketing spend.

 - Measuring the magic number can tell you when you need to focus on customer expansion rather than customer acquisition.